 Click on the individual trail maps below or download our BHHT trails (pdf), which takes a few minutes to load.

 NEW!
-We have published a 32-page Peninsula-wide trail guide, in collaboration with Maine Coast Heritage Trust and The Conservation Trust of Brooksville, Castine, and Penobscot.
+We published a 32-page Peninsula-wide trail guide, in collaboration with Maine Coast Heritage Trust and The Conservation Trust of Brooksville, Castine, and Penobscot.
 This booklet gives directions and maps to 27 public access recreational sites on the Blue Hill Peninsula which are protected and maintained by the three land trusts.
-Guides are for sale at the BHHT office and Blue Hill Books, the Blue Hill Co-op, and the Castine Inn.
+Guides are for sale at the BHHT office, Blue Hill Books, the Blue Hill Co-op, and the Castine Inn.
 Current members receive one complimentary copy per household!
 Click here for more information.

 CAUTION!
 Bridges and walkways are slippery on some of the trails after it rains.
 Please be careful.

 WEAR BLAZE ORANGE: Deer hunting season with firearms is November 3-29, 2014 (starts Nov.
 1 for Maine residents only).
 Our lands are not posted, and hunting is permitted Monday-Saturday, a half hour before sunrise until a half hour after sunset.
 To hunt on BHHT land, please complete and submit a hunting permission form.